mohd-mb2205153/camp-connect/README.md

    ```bash
    flutter pub get
    ```
-3. Set up a Firebase project for backend support (Optional):
+3. Set up a Firebase project for backend support (Optional, only execute this step if you want to view the backend):
    - Create a Firebase project ([Firebase Console](https://console.firebase.google.com/))
    - Add your app's configuration file (`google-services.json` for Android, `GoogleService-Info.plist` for iOS) to the respective directories (`android/app` and `ios/Runner`).